istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 ## The proposed implementation

-I propose to base connecting isolated clusters on the following principles:
+I connect isolated clusters based on the following principles:

 - use **standard Istio mechanisms** such as gateways, virtual services, destination rules, RBAC.
 - use **standard Istio installations**.